Adverse Credit

 What is the minimum credit score for a mortgage in the UK?

-There is no minimum credit score required to take out a mortgage in the UK.
-Instead, when you apply for your mortgage, your chosen lender will make their decision based on their unique lending criteria.
-Your credit score will be just one factor they consider.
+There is no set minimum credit score for obtaining a mortgage in the UK.
+Instead, lenders evaluate applications based on their specific lending criteria, with your credit score being just one factor in their assessment.

 What can affect your credit score?

-• Late or missed repayments on previous or existing credit
+• Late or missed repayments on existing credit

 • Mortgage arrears